 Watch 13th by Ava DuVernay – This is a documentary which analyses the criminalisation of African Americans and the U.S. prison boom

 Watch this video: History of Policing and Black Protest in America: ABOLITION 101 by Chelsea A. Jackson

-Check out the Black History Month Library – Google Drive
+Check out the Black History Month Library on Google Drive

-Racial Trauma in Film: How Viewers Can Address Re-traumatization
+Learn about racial trauma in film: How Viewers Can Address Re-traumatization

 Read this resource from Drug Rehab Centers USA on Black men’s mental health: Black Men Matter – Examining Mental Health Issues Among Black Men – A Guide To Freedom

 Read this resource from the US Police Brutality Center.